llm-workflow-engine/llm-workflow-engine/README.md

 You may also stream the response as it comes in from the API in chunks using the `ask_stream` generator.

-To pass custom configuration to ChatGPT, use the Config class:
+To pass custom configuration, use the Config class:

 ```python
 from lwe import ApiBackend